Ir – The Sons of Seir the Horite 36: 20-30

 When Jacob’s evil sons, justifying their own treachery, asked: “Should he have treated our sister like a prostitute?”
 Ya’akov had no reply.
 He had indeed failed.
 He had opened the door to this, and now he was in desperate need of revival in his own soul, as well as a fresh word of guidance from Elohim.
 Though Scripture does not clearly say so, it seems most likely that Jacob went to his altar and cried out to God for forgiveness and for instruction.
 And God, who is gracious and long-suffering, answered him once again.530

 One of the biggest questions we can ask about this account is, “Why was it told to us?”
-One the one hand, it does not seem to have much to do with the continuously progressive revelation of the history of redemption.
+On the one hand, it does not seem to have much to do with the continuously progressive revelation of the history of redemption.
 We could leave this account out of the Bible and we would never seem to miss it.
-One the other hand, the knowledge of this account is extremely critical for our understanding of Jacob’s blessing and cursing which he uttered on his deathbed (to see link click LdThe Blessing and Cursing of Jacob’s Sons).
+On the other hand, the knowledge of this account is extremely critical for our understanding of Jacob’s blessing and cursing which he uttered on his deathbed (to see link click LdThe Blessing and Cursing of Jacob’s Sons).
 Knowing the actions of Levi and Simeon helps us to know why they not granted a geographical inheritance among the tribes of Isra’el (see LfSimeon and Levi are Brothers, Their Swords are Weapons of Violence).
-Unless we had realized the sin which they commited, we would not have been able to understand Jacob’s rebuke.
+Unless we had realized the sin which they committed, we would not have been able to understand Jacob’s rebuke.

-2021-11-13T17:23:53+00:000 Comments
+2024-10-22T10:13:55+00:000 Comments

 Ie – The Slaughter at Shechem by Simeon and Levi 34: 25-29